|

 schools and colleges and business establishments in the business districts

 normal personnel."
-Citizens are also requested to "clear their homes of all
+Citizens were also requested to "clear their homes of all

 materials and conditions that might constitute fire hazards."
 He